thehyve/delphyne/docs/transformations.rst

             )
             yield record

-Inside a wrapper method, these two transformations can be called like this.
+Inside a wrapper method, these two transformations can be called like given below.
 Specifying the batch size is optional.

 .. code-block:: python